List of Castlevania characters: Death

-In most of his appearances, Death closely resembles the cultural personification of the Grim Reaper, being a legless skeleton in a hooded cloak with a scythe.
-Like Dracula, but in a lot fewer games, he can change into a second form upon being defeated in the game.
+In most appearances, Death closely resembles the cultural personification of the Grim Reaper, being a legless skeleton who wears a hooded cloak and wields a scythe.
+Like Dracula, he can change into a second form upon being defeated, although this ability is not used as often.

-He is voiced by Dennis Falt in Symphony of the Night, Patrick Seitz in The Dracula X Chronicles and Order of Ecclesia, Douglas Rye in Judgment and Tom Wyner in earlier games.
 Death also appears in the 2018 crossover fighting game Super Smash Bros.
 Ultimate as a background character on the Dracula's Castle stage.
 Simon and Richter's reveal trailer features Death claiming the soul of a panicked Luigi before Simon intervenes.

-The character of Zobek, Lord of the Dead (voiced by Patrick Stewart) in the reboot Castlevania: Lords of Shadow has been speculated to be the version of Death of this universe, due to his relationship with Dracula.
+The character of Zobek, Lord of the Dead (voiced by Patrick Stewart) in the reboot Castlevania: Lords of Shadow has been speculated to be the version of Death in this universe, due to his relationship with Dracula.
 Additionally, the Lord of the Necromancers is at one point referred to as "Death itself".
-In the game's sequel, when Gabriel Belmont is forced into a confrontation with Zobek sheds his human form and takes on a more traditionalized appearance of Death (including wielding a large scythe).
+In the game's sequel, when Gabriel Belmont is forced into a confrontation with Zobek, he sheds his human form and takes on an appearance resembling a more traditional depiction of Death, including wielding a large scythe.

-Death appears as the antagonist of the final season of the Castlevania animated series, voiced by Malcolm McDowell.
-Here, Death is not the actual personification of death, but a spiritual entity who feeds on death similar to, but distinct from, a vampire.
-Assuming the guises of an Alchemist and Varney of London, Death manipulates Saint Germain to resurrect Dracula via an alchemical process as a Rebis containing the souls of both Vlad and Lisa Tepes.
-With the two souls in one body driving Dracula insane, Death plans to feast on the mass of murder that will result.
-He is defeated in a fight with Trevor Belmont, who uses a magical knife capable of killing divine entities.